A Primer on Property TaxesA property tax is levied on any real estate that you own, including homes, business properties, and vacant lands.

 These taxes are calculated as a function of the value of your property.
-Unlike your federal taxes, property taxes are controlled and collected by state and local governments.
+Unlike a federal tax, property tax is controlled and collected by state and local governments.
 These taxes are important sources of revenue for schools, infrastructure maintenance, and first responder services like police and firefighters.

-The rate of property taxation varies widely from state to state and from one municipality to another.
-Some states, like New York and New Jersey, are known for high tax rates while others tax real estate more modestly.
+Property tax rates varies widely from state to state and from one municipality to another.
+Some states, like New York and New Jersey, are known for high property tax rates while others tax real estate more modestly.

 How is the value of your property determined?

 The value of your property, often referred to as the assessed value, is determined by the local government responsible for real estate taxation.
 This assessment may be performed yearly or at more widely-ranging intervals.
 The assessed value is often based on the price that comparable properties have recently sold for.

 After determining the market value, an assessment ratio is then applied, which varies from place to place and on the type of property that is being assessed.
 The net result is the assessed value of the property, which is the value that determines the property tax assessed to the property.

 Once your property is assessed, the property tax rates are applied to the assessed value.
 This results in the determination of the actual property tax that is levied.

 Property tax rates are usually referred to as “mill rates” and they are expressed in tenths of a penny.
 Simply put, a mill rate is the tax you will owe on each $1,000 of assessed value.

 When do I have to pay property taxes?

 Because property taxes are often administered locally, the procedures to pay and when to pay vary from place to place.
 In many parts of the country, the property tax can be paid annually.
 In some places, however, they may need to be paid semiannually or quarterly.